Highways in Romania

 The first construction works began in 1967, and the first highway segment was opened in 1972.
-However, extension of the high-speed road network lagged behind until after EU accession in 2007.
-Decreased corruption and improved utilization of the allocated EU funds in recent years, enabled Romania to speed up the expansion of its highway network.
+However, extension of the high-speed road network lagged behind until after EU accession in 2007, when improved utilization of the allocated EU funds enabled Romania to speed up the expansion of its highway network.

-Only A2 and A10 are completed, while A1 is mostly completed with all its remaining sections currently being built.
+Only A2, A10 and DEx12 are completed, while A1 is mostly completed with all its remaining sections currently being built.
 A3 has five segments that are currently in use, with most of the remaining ones being in various stages of construction or tendering.
-A4, A6, A7 and A11 currently have only small segments in use.
+A4, A6, A11 and DEx4 currently have only small segments in use.
 DEx12 was the first expressway to be opened in 2022.
-Construction contracts for all of A0 and A7, and part of A13, are in various stages of execution or tendering.
+Construction contracts for part of A0, A7, A8, A9, A13, DEx6, DEx11 and DEx14 are in various stages of execution or tendering.

-As of 15 December 2022, there are 994.605 km of highways in service, with another 450 km with signed contracts in various stages of execution, and another 350 km being tendered.
+As of 29 October 2025, there are 1,356.735 km of highways in service (of which 1,218.982 km motorways and 137.753 km expressways), with another 875.801 km with signed contracts in various stages of execution, and another 513.746 km being tendered.

 Legislation

 In 2012, legislation amendments defined two types of highways: motorways (Autostrăzi) and expressways (Drumuri expres).
 Motorways are identified by A followed by a number while expressways are identified by DEx followed by a number.

-There are almost no tolls for using roads in Romania, with exception of large briges.
+There are almost no tolls for using roads in Romania, with exception of large bridges.
 There is one at the Giurgeni – Vadu Oii Bridge over the river Danube on highway DN2A at Vadu Oii and one at the Cernavodă Bridge, on the A2 motorway.
 Nevertheless, every owner of a car that uses a motorway (A), an expressway (DEx) or a national road (DN) in Romania must purchase a vignette (rovinietă) from any of the main petrol stations or at any post office throughout the country.

 The main differences are that motorways have wide emergency lanes (3 m) and slightly wider traffic lanes (by 3.75 versus 3.5 m).
 Expressways only have a narrow 1.5 m gravel roadside on the right side, added to the 0.5 m asphalted road edges, and may not have acceleration and deceleration lanes in mountainous areas.
 The maximum allowed speed limit is 130 km/h (80 km/h during poor conditions), while expressways have a maximum speed limit of 120 km/h.
 Generally, feasibility studies for motorways have a minimum projected speed of 100 km/h, while for expressways, it is reduced to 80 km/h.